thinkoverit/assignments/WordPress.md

 Wecome, Thank you for showing interest in growing with us at Pixel6.
 Wish you best of luck for the assignment.
 Please read the entire document carefully before you start writing code.

 # Assignment
-You will be creating an wordpress theme.
+You will be creating an wordpress theme only, **without use of any external 3rd party plugins**.

 ## Form for profile submission.
 - Create a blank theme, call it WP6.
 Author to be your name and preview image to be 'WordPress' logo.
 Website home page to be a profile submission page.